friedhardware/TorrentDirectories/README.md

   - Clear percentage and file count display
   - Real-time updates in verbose mode

-- **Empty Files**:
-  - By default, attempting to create a torrent from an empty file will fail
-  - Use `--skip-empty-files` to skip empty files instead of failing
-  - In batch mode with `--skip-empty-files`, empty files are counted separately

 - **Maximum Failures**:
   - In batch mode, use `--max-failures N` to stop after N failures
-  - Empty files are only counted as failures if `--skip-empty-files` is not used
   - A value of 0 (default) means no limit

 ## Manifest System